ahmedssabir/GenderScore/README.md

  ```

 <!-- Gender-Bias output on this BLIP baseline without gender in the image ```COCO_val2014_000000000042.jpg: a dog laying on top of a pile of shoes``` -->
-Gender-Bias output on this BLIP-2 baseline without gender in the image ```COCO_val2014_000000066568.jpg: two teddy bears sitting next to each other on a desk```
+Gender-bias output on a generated caption from the most recent baseline (BLIP-2)  without gender in the image ```COCO_val2014_000000066568.jpg: two teddy bears sitting next to each other on a desk```